Modern counseling office setting representing private practice mental health jobs in Alaska

 Ready to apply?

-Start by sending us a brief email introducing yourself, along with your contact information.
-Let us know which role you’re interested in so we can respond appropriately.
+Start by sending us a brief email introducing yourself and including your contact information.
+Let us know which role has caught your interest and anything you’d like us to know about your background.

-We’ll follow up to schedule an initial conversation to discuss the role, your background, and whether it feels like a potential fit on both sides.
-This is an informal conversation, not a formal interview.
+From there, we’ll reach out to schedule an initial conversation.
+This is simply a chance to connect, talk through the role, hear more about your experience, and see whether it feels like a potential fit on both sides.
+It’s not a formal interview, just a thoughtful first step.

-If the role appears to be a good match, we’ll then schedule a more structured interview.
-This is an opportunity for us to learn more about how you practice and what you’re looking for, and for you to ask any questions you may have about the role, the team, or our practices.
+If things seem aligned, we’ll set up a more structured interview.
+That conversation allows us to better understand how you practice and what you’re looking for next, and gives you space to ask questions about the role, the team, and how our practices operate day to day.